Wednesday, March 11, 2015

 - Runa Alam, Co-Founding Partner and Chief Executive Officer, Development Partners International (DPI)

 - Carolyn Campbell, Founding Partner and Managing Director, Emerging Capital Partners

-- Carmel Daniele, CEO and Founder, CD Capital
+- Carmel Daniele, Founder and Chief Executive Officer, CD Capital Natural Resources

 SPOTLIGHT ON REAL ESTATEPutting Capital to Work: Where Investors See Opportunities

 Real estate prices are again on the rise.
 There is increased competition and lenders remain cautious.
 So what are firms that are investing looking to do?
 Is there opportunity in secondary markets or distressed situations?
 Does housing or retail look promising?
 Will putting up a new building yield bigger returns than buying an existing one?
 The panel gives their take on how they are looking at the real estate market in 2015.

 - Kathleen Browne, Managing Director, Wellesley College (Facilitator)

 - R. Lynn King-Tolliver, Senior Vice President, Heitman